suyibaba/Microbialdiversity1.0/README.md

 # Test Microbialdiversity1.0
-This is a nice package usef for comparing microbial diversity between two or more groups
+This is a nice package use for comparing microbial diversity between two or more groups

 ## How to install the R package
 devtools::install_github("suyibaba/Microbialdiversity1.0")